nrfconnect/sdk-nrf/samples/event_manager/README.rst

 Statistics (``stats.c``):
   This module waits for measurement events from the sensor.
-  Every time a measurement event is received, the module calculates simple statistics about one of the measurement values that are transmitted as part of the event and logs them.
+  The module calculates and logs basic statistics about one of the measurement values that are transmitted as part of the event.

 Requirements